Door Hinge Knowledge Hub by Watersonusa

 Q3.
 Are antimicrobial hinges available?

 No. As of early 2026, no major door hardware manufacturer markets a dedicated antimicrobial hinge product line.
 ASSA ABLOY MicroShield covers levers, exit devices, and accessories — but McKinney (their hinge brand) has no antimicrobial finishes.
-Allegion's antimicrobial lineup focuses on levers, push pads, and pulls.
+Allegion focuses on levers, push pads, and pulls.
 INOX MicroArmor covers levers, pulls, push plates, and panic devices.
-Strongar MicroBlock covers pull handles only.
-Hinges are touched during maintenance, cleaning, and annual NFPA 80 fire door inspections.
-Stainless steel hinges are technically ideal for silver-ion powder coating because the 304/316 base metal is already corrosion-resistant.
+The real barrier is not coating technology alone: any surface treatment on a hinge must survive daily exposure to bleach, quaternary ammonium, and hydrogen peroxide disinfectants plus high-cycle mechanical wear — while maintaining antimicrobial efficacy.
+304/316 stainless steel satisfies corrosion resistance and cleanability requirements for healthcare environments, but that is not the same as antimicrobial.
+SS is the right substrate platform; the antimicrobial efficacy must come from an active coating layer on top.

 Q4.
 Can silver-ion coating be applied to 304/316 stainless steel hinges?